-- 1. On the SQL server, go to Start > Microsoft SQL Server 2005 > Configuration Tools > SQL Server Surface Area Configuration. - 2.
+- 1. On the SQL server, select Start > Microsoft SQL Server 2005 > Configuration Tools > SQL Server Surface Area Configuration. - 2.
 Click Surface Area Configuration for Services and Connections. - 3.
-Under the SQL instance where the MUSE databases are being installed, select Remote Connections. - 4.
-Verify that the Local and remote connections > Using both TCP/IP and Name Pipes check box is selected.

-If it is not selected, select he check box and apply the change.

-5. Exit the SQL Server 2005 Surface Area Configurator.
+At the SQL instance where the MUSE databases are being installed, select Remote Connections. - 4.
+Verify that the check box is selected next to Local and Remote Connections > Using both TCP/IP and Named Pipes.
+If it is not selected, select the check box and apply the change. - 5.
+Highlight SQL Server Browser and check that the service startup type is automatic and the service status is running. - 6.
+Exit the SQL Server 2005 Surface Area Configurator.